 Carton - A container of 25 pounds of fresh tomatoes.

 Price Election - The value, per carton, used to set premiums and indemnity under the policy.

-For more information, talk to your agent or see: webapp.rma.usda.gov/apps/actuarialinformationbrowser/
+For more information, talk to your crop insurance agent or go to webapp, rma_usda_gov/apps/actuarialinformationbrowser/.